With the exception of the financial sector, senior executive compensation is not subject to special rules or regulations under Portuguese law.

-The amounts received for employees for the termination of the employment contract are exempt up to the average of the regular salary subject to taxation of the last 12 months multiplied by the years of work.
+The amounts received by employees for the termination of an employment contract are exempt up to the average of their regular salary subject to taxation of the past 12 months multiplied by the years of work.
 This exemption does not apply for termination payments to directors and board members.

-On the other hand, for Social Security purposes, no liability to contributions arises in respect of the compensation for termination of employment contract, except in some cases of termination by agreement.
+On the other hand, for social security purposes, no liability to contributions arises in respect of the compensation for the termination of an employment contract, except in some cases of termination by agreement.

 III TAX PLANNING AND OTHER CONSIDERATIONS

-Individuals that transfer their tax residency to Portugal may apply for the NHR tax regime.
-This regime allows for rate reductions or exemptions on certain categories of income, as further explained below.
+Individuals that transfer their tax residency to Portugal may apply for the NHR tax regime, which allows for rate reductions or exemptions on certain categories of income, as further explained below.

-Under the NHR rules, foreign source employment income (including salary) is exempt from tax in Portugal to the extent it was effectively taxed in the source country (i.e., either in the country where the employment is effectively exercised or where the employer is resident for tax purposes).
+Under the NHR rules, foreign-sourced employment income (including salary) is exempt from tax in Portugal to the extent it was effectively taxed in the source country (i.e., either in the country where the employment is effectively exercised or where the employer is resident for tax purposes).

 IV EMployment Law

 Portuguese employment law is applicable to all employees regardless of their qualifications or position in their employer's organisation.
 Hence, executives and senior executives' employment contracts are subject to the same worker protection rules and regulations as other employees, although there are some exceptions, most of them related to working time limitations.
 One important exception is the possibility of hiring senior executives, whose jobs presume a special trustworthiness, under the regime of service commission.
 This type of employment contract may be used for the admission of new personnel or applicable to pre-existing employees.
 The general rules on termination are not applicable here (see subsection iii).